quicwg/wg-materials/ietf99/minutes.md

 Colin Perkins: Two points.
 If likely to be problematic, we should have heard that the technique is problematic (1-3), then we would know that.
 Some people have said that there are hypothetical problems  - we should document these problems if they are real.

-Measuring once per RTT is an isuse.
+Measuring once per RTT is an issue.
 A lot of why you want to measure is during times where there is a problem.
 RTT clocked signals are dynamic.

 Ted: Having done network planning on lots of networks, RTT change is a pretty basic form of analysis.
 While I certainly have a concern, I have a related concern that this may make networks less easy to operate and that may have impacts on how this is finally used.